noeldjohnson/noeldjohnson.github.io/_pages/Development.md

 **Some Announcements**

 * I have posted part 1 of the lecture for week 7 (growth_wk7_pt1.mp4).
-I'll post part 2 wendesday morning.
+I'll post part 2 wednesday morning.

 * I have elimated the following reading from the syllabus:
   * Guriev, S. (2019).
 Gorbachev versus deng